 The Province sets the Education Tax Rate each year.
 The City of Saskatoon is bound by provincial legislation to bill, collect and send education property taxes to the province.
 The City of Saskatoon does not keep education property taxes for use in providing City services.

 2018 Provincial Budget Impact Information

 On April 30, 2018, City Council chose to dedicate a portion of returned SaskEnergy Grant-In-Lieu revenue to reduce the Property Tax increase for residents in 2018; this decision lowered the prior approved 2018 Municipal Mill Rate increase of 4.7% by .91%, to finalize the increase at 3.79%.

 Your 2018 Property Taxes: Important Dates to Know

 January 2 - February 2, 2018 is the 30-Day Customer Review Period: If you would like to file a formal appeal regarding your property's assessment, it must be submitted to the Board of Revision during the Customer Review Period.

-May 2018: Your Property Tax Notice for 2018 will be mailed in early May.
-You can register for the monthly payment plan to spread the cost over the year.
+May 2018: Your Property Tax Notice for 2018 will be mailed out by the end of May.
+You may choose to register for the monthly payment plan to spread the cost over the year.